Commission Begins Documenting Financial Meltdown

-BLUMBERG: So thats Phil Angelides messing up the title of the commission he is chairman of.
+BLUMBERG: So that's Phil Angelides messing up the title of the commission he is chairman of.
 First up were the bankers.
 The heads of the four biggest banks on Wall Street - JP Morgan Chase, Bank of America, Morgan Stanley and Goldman Sachs.

 BLUMBERG: For example, Commissioner Heather Murren asked Lloyd Blankfein, head of Goldman Sachs, do you need more regulation?
-And he replied, well, we have a new regulator now, the New York Fed, and its much more on the case than the one we used to have, the SEC.
+And he replied, well, we have a new regulator now, the New York Fed, and it's much more on the case than the one we used to have, the SEC.

-Mr. BLANKFEIN: Well, there should have been more than there was in September under the old regime, and right now it feels much different, it feels like a lot of regulation, and appropriately a lot.
+BLANKFEIN: Well, there should have been more than there was in September under the old regime, and right now it feels much different, it feels like a lot of regulation, and appropriately a lot.

-JOFFE-WALT: Well, that was the morning panel.
+JOFFE: Well, that was the morning panel.
 The next panel to come before the commission in the afternoon - they saw things a little differently.

 BLUMBERG: This is Peter Soloman.
 He is not some activist or anti-Wall Street crusader.
 He was actually vice chairman at Lehman Brothers in the 1980s, and now he runs his own investment firm.

-JOFFE-WALT: Peter Soloman says the major cause of the crisis: the four guys you just heard from this morning, the big banks.
+JOFFE: Peter Soloman says the major cause of the crisis: the four guys you just heard from this morning, the big banks.
 In fact, this is the theme of all of the panelists in the next session, all of whom were finance guys.
 They all said the big banks spent a lot of money trying to get Congress and regulators to do what they wanted.
 First you're going to hear Peter Solomon and then Michael Mayo, a financial services analyst with Calyon Securities.

-BLUMBERG: Sheila Bair, for those who dont know, she is the head regulator for commercial banks.
+BLUMBERG: Sheila Bair, for those who don't know, she is the head regulator for commercial banks.

-Im Alex Blumberg.
+BLUMBERG: I'm Alex Blumberg.

-JOFFE-WALT: And I am Chana Joffe-Walt, NPR News.
+JOFFE: And I am Chana Joffe-Walt, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.